-Pristine Waterways, Tranquil Forests and Beautiful Shorelines Await Groups Visiting the Badger State
+Pristine Waterways, Tranquil Forests and Beautiful Shorelines Await Groups Visiting Wisconsin, the Badger State

 Outdoor activities are more crucial additions than ever for a group itinerary, and Wisconsin boasts diverse topography and natural wonders for a variety of fresh-air adventures.
 The state’s varied environments include the expansive Lake Michigan shoreline, rolling kettle moraine landscapes along the Mississippi River and lush woodlands intersected by streams and waterfalls.
 If your group wants to stay near major cities, Wisconsin’s metro areas are home to preserves, zoos and water excursions that can allow you explore the outdoors with minimal travel time.